crg-spain/crg-spain.github.io/README.md

 + Juan Valcarcel, PI
 + Jaume Bertranpetit, Scientific Director ICREA

-<<< Now you know this.
-Please, don't be complicit.
+<<< EMBL, ERC, other CRG tops know about all this and keep silent complicity.